HieuHongHao/326Project/docs/final.md

 - Drawing is interactive through websockets
 - Chat (send messages and math equations in real-time, toggle chat visibility)
 - Each project has its own canvas page and chat
-- Notification when someone joins canvas page with avatar of active users
+- Notification when someone joins canvas page with avatar of active users in the bottom left of page
+- Update chat commit and uptime AFTER disconnecting/refreshing canvas page (for statistics)

 <img src="../demos/final/canvas.gif">